oelin/chime/README.md

 * `Element(name: String) -> HTMLElement` - adds a new child element to the current element.

-* `attribute(name: String, value: String) -> HTMLElement` - sets an attribute on the current element.
+* `set(name: String, value: String) -> HTMLElement` - sets an attribute on the current element.

 * `text(value: String) -> HTMLElement` - sets the `innerText` of the current element.

-* `event(name: String, callback: Function) -> HTMLElement` - registers an event listener on the current element.
+* `when(name: String, callback: Function) -> HTMLElement` - registers an event listener on the current element.

 Finally, the `use()` API can be used to add new functions to the prototype of `HTMLElement`.
 This is the easiest way to develop plugins for Chime.
 For example, to implement data-binding: